 1. Introduction

-Autism is a lifelong developmental disorder with an estimated UK prevalence of about 1 per 100 [1].
+Autism is a lifelong developmental disorder with a prevalence of 2.25% within the school population in England [1].
 Research has identified that living with autism can place all family members under significant levels of stress [2, 3, 4].
-The characteristic difficulties of autismcan present families with many challenges and stressors, affecting all aspects of family life, education, work and social inclusion, and lead to experience of stigma and social isolation [5, 6].
+The characteristic difficulties of autism – impacting social communication and interaction, with a strong need for predictability, and often accompanied by sensory sensitivities - can present families with many challenges and stressors.
+These may ffect all aspects of family life, education, work and social inclusion, and can lead to experience of stigma and social isolation [5, 6].
 Families’ experience is subject to a range of variables that can variously act as mediators and moderators.
 These include housing [7], family finances/employment status [8, 9], relationships with schools [10], and the availability of formal and/or informal support [11].

 The financial crash of 2008 and the election of the UK coalition government in 2010 led to a period of austerity which continues to this day.
 Wages have fallen in real terms, while welfare benefits and public spending at central and local governmental levels have been cut.
 Statutory services are under increasing pressure while third sector organisations, particularly those working with vulnerable children such as those with autism, have experienced significant funding reductions, leading to staffing and service cuts [12].
 Cuts and raised thresholds have meant reduced access to health, educational and social care support; that diagnostic assessments are failing to be carried out within required timescales, and that a third of families with disabled children (including autism) report they are worse off as a result of benefit changes, with 90% experiencing anxiety and stress [13].